RobotNerd/prose-english-format/README.md

 - A tag must be on its own line.
 - Multiple tags can be grouped together on contiguous lines, but they should be separated from paragraphs by a blank line.

+> TODO Consider allowing multiple titles per project.
+For example,
+       an anthology of short stories would have a title and author for each story.
+Be smart enough to treat the title tag the same as a chapter in this scenario.

 Structural tags:
 - Title